brev-dev/another_esp8266_sensor_board/README.md

 ### Power

 The board can be either powered directly from USB, or from a Li-Po battery.
-Board V4 and earlier used micro-USB; V5 uses USB-C. The battery connector is a 2-pin JST-PH (2mm pitch), but if you prefer, just solder the wires directly to the connectors.
+Board V4 and earlier used micro-USB; V5 uses USB-C. The cutout on the left of the board is designed to accommodate a 1-cell 18650-battery case such as [this](https://github.com/brev-dev/another_esp8266_sensor_board/blob/e89a59e6fc7c869a731ce79fabf49352d018e9ff/images/18650_battery_case.webp) ([purchase link](https://www.aliexpress.com/item/32993737904.html)).
+The battery connector is a 2-pin JST-PH (2mm pitch), but if you prefer, just solder the wires directly to the connectors.

 If both battery and USB are connected simultaneously, a power-sharing circuit ensures that only the USB powers the board.
 The battery is used in conjunction with a copy of the common 3-chip TP4056-based module for charging.
 There’s a switch provided if you’re not using a battery and want to bypass this circuitry, if if you don't want the battery to charge while USB is connected.
 The module includes protection for overcharge, over-discharge, overcurrent and short-circuit.
 Note that the overcurrent and short-circuit protection is bypassed for the rest of the board (not the battery) when USB is connected, and the power-sharing circuit is therefore active.
 The standard charging module doesn’t include battery-polarity protection, so I’ve also added that.

+Battery voltage monitoring is available when either jumper JP5 (front) or JP6 (back) is bridged.
+This connects the positive battery terminal, through a voltage divider, to the esp's sole ADC pin.
+This connection is optional because the moisture sensor (and of course other sensors) also need access to the ADC.
+Due to this, it's clearly not possible to monitor both battery voltage and a soil moisture sensor at the same time with the V5 board.

 #### Notes
 - The FS8205 dual MOSFET chip comes in two package sizes.
 I chose the (slightly less common) SOT-23-6 variant because it's easier to hand-solder.